quantropi/qispace-sdk-code-samples/IoT/Renesas/README.md

 ## Build
 1. Launch e2studio with FSP 5.2.
 2. Import `qispace_ck_ra6m5` to the workspace.
-3. Check the libraries from latest release are available under `qispace-SDK-lib` folder under `qispace_ck_ra6m5` folder.
+3. Import QiSpace SDK libraries.
+Make sure the supported version of QiSpace SDK libraries are available under `qispace-SDK-lib` folder.
+The supported version of QiSpace SDK is listed at [SDK_Version.txt](SDK_Version.txt).
+The default libraries only include QiSpace SDK Base package (i.e. Dilithium and Kyber), Please contact Quantropi for QiSpace SDK Premium package.
 4. Build the project and then download the binary on the board using Run/Debug.

 ## Feature